-In other words they write into the offer that they will not have to proceed with buying your home unless they successfully the home that they currently own.
+In other words they write into the offer that they will not have to proceed with buying your home unless they successfully sell the home that they currently own.
 Accepting this kind of contingency 99% of the time is a big gamble and probably a very huge mistake!

 In twenty five years of selling Real Estate in Massachusetts I can not ever remember telling a client of mine that this would be a smart thing to do.
 The thought of making this kind of recommendation to one of my seller clients does not make a whole lot of sense.
 Just to be clear my advice on this subject would not change based on the Real Estate environment.
 It could be a seller’s, buyer’s, or neutral Real Estate market but that does not change the appeal of a home sale contingency clause.

 An offer contingent on another home selling means one thing – YOU LOSE CONTROL OF THE PROCESS!!
 With no guarantees of anything.

 Don’t be lured into thinking this arrangement is sound if a buyer woos you with a full price offer either because if you never make it to the closing table what difference does it make what the price offered ends up being?

 As a home seller here are a few things to consider:

 - How do you know if the contingent home is priced properly or not?

 - What if the property is not priced correctly and the seller does adjust their price accordingly?

 - What if the home has problems uncovered at a home inspection that can not be resolved?

 - What if their buyer does not get financing and you have had your home off the market patiently waiting?